Blog Customer FeedbackQualitative vs Quantitative Feedback: Which Should You Collect?

 Start collecting feedback today with Featurebase

 There is no such thing as the best feedback method or channel.
-No matter what type of service or product you sell, collecting all types of feedback can help you crush your business goals and provide better customer satisfaction.
+No matter what type of service or product you sell, collecting both qualitative and quantitative feedback is what separates the teams that ship the right things from the teams that ship a lot of things.

 Start collecting & managing feedback with Featurebase for free →